-Protect the power cords and power adapters from liquids.
-For instance, do not leave your power cord or power adapter near sinks, tubs, toilets, or on floors that are cleaned with liquid cleansers.
-Liquids can cause a short circuit, particularly if the power cord or power adapter have been stressed by misuse.
-Liquids can also cause gradual corrosion of the power cord terminals and/or the connector terminals on the power adapters which can eventually result in overheating.
+Protect the cord and power adapters from liquids.
+For instance, do not leave your cord or power adapter near sinks, tubs, toilets, or on floors that are cleaned with liquid cleansers.
+Liquids can cause a short circuit, particularly if the cord or power adapter has been stressed by misuse.
+Liquids can also cause gradual corrosion of the power cord terminals and/or the connector terminals on the adapter which can eventually result in overheating.